Leefarmer83/Translate-It/README.md

 All testing can be found here [View TESTING.md](TESTING.md)

 # base.html
+All pages will inherit html from base.html.
+The website header contains the website navbar and footer, flash messaging.
+User rulstructurees is set in the base.html.

 # index.html (Home)
 The home page features a search function where users can search for an individual word by clicking on the search button.
 There is also a Categories section that features 9 prepopulated categories of words for users to search on.